samwilson/website/content/2005/1123_the-point.md

 ---
 Oh weary thing!
 Oh listless drudgery!
 Oh the stupid work we make for ourselves!!
 Oh!…

 Here I sit, on a cool spring morning, with nothing at all to worry about; I am happy.
-So why-oh-why-oh-why should I sit down to work at some sloppy, good-for-nothing code that purports to _&#8220;record, display and analyze genealogical data&#8221;_?!
+So why-oh-why-oh-why should I sit down to work at some sloppy, good-for-nothing code that purports to _“record, display and analyze genealogical data”_?!
 Why?!
 This world certainly does **not** need me to be spending my time in meaningless work that helps no-one.
 Programming feels at times as though we’re just making up work for ourselves, work that doesn’t — in the Great Scheme Of Things — actually need to be done.
 Growing food, building houses, having sex, talking to old people: these are fundamental to living.
 Building Drupal modules is not.

 It must be said also, that blogging is not.
 So I’ll stop now.
 I do not really think that I was making much sense anyway; sorry.